frst/flash/Readme.md

-# Archer - For hitting the point from a distance
+# Flash

-Archer is a command line tool we use to create, build, deploy, and manage our user facing applications.
+Flash is a command line tool we use to create, build, deploy, and manage our user facing applications.

-## Installing Archer
+## Installing Flash

-Installing Archer is quick on a POSIX system.
+Installing Flash is quick on a POSIX system.
 You may simply run the following command inside your shell to get it going.

-    npm install archer -g
+    npm install flash -g

 Documentation for installing Node.js and the Node Package Manager can be found at [the Node.js homepage](http://nodejs.org)